junxit/us-congress-bills-109/metadata.md

 - 2006-05-02 — Introduced in House
 - 2006-05-02 — Referred to the House Committee on Energy and Commerce.
 - 2006-05-02 — Referred to the Subcommittee on Commerce, Trade and Consumer Protection.
+- 2006-05-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-05-03 — Considered as unfinished business. (consideration: CR H2031)
+- 2006-05-03 — Considered under suspension of the rules. (consideration: CR H1993-1999)
+- 2006-05-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5253.
+- 2006-05-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-03 — Mr. Barton (TX) moved to suspend the rules and pass the bill.
+- 2006-05-03 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 34 (Roll no. 115). (text: CR H1993-1994)
+- 2006-05-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 389 - 34 (Roll no. 115).(text: CR H1993-1994)